nus-cs2103/website-base/admin/project-deliverables.md

 </div>

 * **About posting _suggestions_:**
-  * PE Dry Run (at **v1.3**): You can also post suggestions on how to improve the product. :bulb: Be diplomatic when reporting bugs or suggesting improvements.
+  * PE Dry Run (at **v1.3**): You can also post suggestions on how to improve the product. {{ icon_tip }} Be diplomatic when reporting bugs or suggesting improvements.
 For example, instead of criticising the current behavior, simply suggest alternatives to consider.
   * PE (at **v1.4**): Do not post suggestions.
 But if a feature is missing a critical functionality that makes the feature less useful to the intended user, it can be reported as a bug.

 * **If the product doesn't work at all:** If the product fails catastrophically %%e.g., cannot even launch%%, you can test the _fallback_ team allocated to you.
 But in this case ==you must inform us immediately after the session== so that we can send your bug reports to the correct team.